openedx/edx-documentation/en_us/shared/subsections/content_experiments/content_experiments_test.rst

 ##########################################

-You should test content experiments in your course before the course starts, to ensure that content is delivered to groups as you intended.
+You should test content experiments in your course before the course starts, to ensure that content is delivered to experiment groups as you intended.

-When you view a unit containing a content experiment in the LMS in the Staff view, you can select one of the groups from a drop-down list.
+When you view a unit containing a content experiment in the LMS in the Staff view, you can select one of the experiment groups from a drop-down list.
 The unit page then shows the content as the selected group of students sees it.

 For example, in the following page, Group 0 is selected, and the HTML component and video that is part of Group 0 is displayed: